 Uptime in any data center is essential, but with more and more edge data centers leveraged for machine-to-machine (M2M) communication and IP-connected mobile devices, it could be lifesaving.
 Edge data centers that support M2M allow self-driving cars and other connected devices to “talk” with smart lights and other cars and get updates in real time on nearby accidents or traffic patterns.

-With all the same operation requirements, including security, cooling, connectivity and power but on a smaller scale, edge data centers need a smaller power supply.
-At most, operators would need a UPS in the 500-750kVA range, but the majority of edge computing systems will be in the range of 100 kVA and below.
-The 1100 Series and 9900AEGIS from Mitsubishi Electric can provide the edge power supply you require in smaller, remote data centers.
+With all the same operation requirements, including security, cooling, connectivity and power - but on a smaller scale - edge data centers for all types need a smaller power supply than hyperscale data centers.
+Operators typically need a UPS under 750kVA, with the majority of edge computing systems in the 100kVA and below range.
+Explore Mitsubishi Electric's Uninterruptible Power Supplies that best serve the various types of edge data centers.

 On Premise Edge & Network Towers

 *Mitsubishi Electric's single-phase UPS